bremen79/FighterDroid2P/README.md

 I found really painful to gather the necessary knowledge to write this app.
 A community does not grow without sharing knowledge.
 So, I tried to comment the code explaining what is going on, even adding the links to the websites I used.
 In addition, let me add here a high level explanation of the code.

-The app works by starting a foreground service that reads the internal device associated to the joysticks and transform them into virtual key presses.
-Foreground services are not killed by Android, but should this happen the code asks Android to restart the service (unless you kill it in some weird way).
+The app works by starting a foreground service that reads the internal device associated to the joysticks and transform them into key presses.
+Foreground services are not killed by Android, but should this happen the code asks Android to restart the service (unless you kill it on purpose).
 The auto start version automatically starts the service at the end of each boot.

-The app works using only the second joystick outputs because the first one is already treated as a gamepad by the Android system.
+The app works using only the second joystick outputs because the first one is already treated as a gamepad called "robot" by the Android system.

 The emulated keys corresponds to numeric keypads keys (and gamepad direction keys for the RetroX version).
 This particular choice is motivated by the fact that we want to use keys that are not commonly associated with emulators, to facilitate the configuration by the users, while in RetroX we are forced to use gamepad keys for the directions.
 However, in principle any set of keys could be emulated.